steveblue/ng2-examples/README.md

 ## Typescript ##

 The Angular 2 team has chosen to support Typescript and several tutorial authors also prefer writing Typescript for Angular 2 apps.
-This boilerplate includes gulp tasks that lint and compile Typescript. `tslint.json` in the root directory can be configured to your specifications for linting, while the Typescript config for compilation is found in `config.ts.js`.
-This config may seem unconventional, however is more stable than using the typical JSON config with gulp-typescript.
+This boilerplate includes gulp tasks that lint and compile Typescript. `tslint.json` in the root directory can be configured to your specifications for linting.
+Configure Typescript compilation in `config.ts.js`.
+This config may seem unconventional, but is necessary at the moment because using `tsconfig.json` with `gulp-typescript` has mixed results.
+The `gulp-typescript` plugin seems to prefer the `compilerOptions` found in `tsconfig.json`, which is stored in `config.ts.js`.

 ## CSS ##